Join Rocci and her team on their yoga and wellness retreats.

 Contact us here in the office for any further information.

 Rocci is a senior yoga teacher with over 5000 hours of yoga teaching practise.
 Originally qualifying on Ruth White’s Karuna yoga course.
 Karuna (meaning compassionate) is a style of yoga with its roots firmly in Iyengar yoga.
-Iyengar yoga is known for its attention to details and ‘correct’ alignment.
+Iyengar yoga is known for its attention to detail and ‘correct’ alignment.
 Finding out that she was pregnant with her first child at the beginning of this training led her onto training in pregnancy and postnatal yoga, with Classical Yoga with Jane Mackarness, and then onto Kids yoga training with Rainbow Kids.

 Signing up for a Scaravelli inspired yoga retreat with Diane Long and Robin Stamm turned her view of teaching yoga upside down.
-The simple sentence of ‘how can the same exact (Iyengar) cues be helpful to someone who is 6ft 6″ and someone who is 4ft 4?” ‘ Since then, Rocci has been working to teach a style of yoga which is useful to everybody who comes to her class, no matter what size, shape or ability.
+The simple sentence of ‘how can the same exact (Iyengar) cues be helpful to someone who is 6ft 6″ and someone who is 4ft 4?” ‘ Since then, Rocci has been working to teach a style of yoga that is useful to everybody who comes to her class, no matter what size, shape or ability.
 She works with the subtle body, the kosha.

 ‘We feed our annamaya (Physical) kosha with movements that will create space in our bodies.
 Energise our pranayama (life force) kosha with breathing practises.
 Nurture our manomaya (mental/emotional) kosha by creating space in our somatic (nervous) system.
 She will share her vijnanmaya (wisdom) kosha and we will end with a relaxation for our anandamaya (bliss) kosha.